 Uniforms are ordered by the technician through Lands' End Business.
 They are provided a URL, username and password to access the Reach store.
 Each technician selects items of their choice from the store and chooses the logo option they feel fits best.
 All upper apparel (shirts, sweaters, jackets, hats) must have the Reach logo.
 Pants and shoes may be purchased anywhere.
 Pants should be gray, khaki or black -- no sweat pants, blue jeans or shorts.
 Shoes should be brown or black and in good condition.
 Ops Guide for more info.

 What type of phone do I need to have?

 Technicians must have an iPhone as ServiceM8, our service management software, only runs on an iOS platform.
 The model must be new enough to load the most recent iOS version, allowing the technician to use all of the functions of ServiceM8.
 Ops Guide for more info

 What parts do I stock in my vehicle?

-Technicians will work with Director of Logistics to order parts needed to stock their vehicle.
+Technicians will work with Director of Operations to order parts needed to stock their vehicle.
 A parts stocking list is established to support this process.
 Stocked parts fall into two groups: Van Stock inventory - for replenishment, and Expensed Parts.
 The approximate investment in the stocked parts is $2500.
 Ops Guide for more info.